 Cheers to getting through the winter with wine cocktails and warm boozy concoctions!
 Spring is around the corner!

 Red Wine Hot Chocolate

-Decadent, delicious.
+Decadent and delicious.
 Wine and chocolate are even better together!

 1/3 cup semisweet chocolate chips

 2/3 cup Baco Noir by Snow Farm Vineyard

 3/4 cup milk

 1/4 tsp. vanilla

 Combine the chocolate chips, wine, milk, and sugar (if using), in a small saucepan over medium-low heat.
 Heat, stirring constantly until chocolate chips are melted.